-The ovulation stimulation phase involves daily FSH injections for nine to 14 days.
+The ovulation stimulation phase involves daily FSH injections (Gonal F or Puregon) between nine to 14 days.
 This stimulates the growth of several follicles instead of just one or two.

 The ovaries’ response is monitored by ultrasound and, occasionally, blood tests.
 The dose and combination of medications are adjusted to suit your individual response, so do not be surprised if you are on a slightly different protocol or FSH dose to other women.
+Every cycle is unique and is closely monitored in this way.
 Most women learn to give their own injections, to reduce the number of visits to the clinic.

 Once the ultrasounds indicate a reasonable size and number of follicles, the stimulation phase ends and the FSH injections and GnRH agonist are stopped.
-An injection of hCG is then given, causing final maturation and loosening of the egg from the wall of the follicle.
+An injection of hCG (called the trigger injection) is then given, causing final maturation and loosening of the egg from the wall of the follicle.
 The egg retrieval occurs on the second morning after this final injection (34 to 36 hours later).

 The egg retrieval is performed by an ultrasound-guided needle puncture through the top of the vagina.